proceduralnoisy/gte-consumer-example/README.md

 As an alternative to installing via Python, you could use the installers provided on their [download page](https://conan.io/downloads).
 Specifically:
 * **Windows:** Use the x86_64 installer.
 Ensure that the option to add Conan to the path is checked.
 * **Linux:** Use the wget and tar commands (click the clipboard button to copy the actual commands).
 You'll need to either copy the untarred contents to a location on your path (e.g. `/usr/local/bin`), or add the untarred location to your path (e.g. by editing `.bashrc`).

+### Install CMake

+Although it's possible to obtain CMake automatically via Conan, this guide (as with the Conan tutorials) assumes you have a recent version of CMake installed.

+Simplified install instructions:
+* **Windows:** Download and install a recent version from the [CMake downloads page](https://cmake.org/download/)
+* **Linux (Ubuntu/Debian):** The version provided by the package manager is sufficient for many distros.
+  * Run:
+    ```
+    sudo apt update && sudo apt upgrade
+    sudo apt install cmake
+    ```

 ## Remaining steps (WIP)